mtanghu/DNI-RNN/README.md

 ```

 ### Step 2:
 The next step happens within your training loop.
 After calculating the loss for you model pass the last hidden state and the that loss to synthesizer.
 The synthesizer will backward a synthetic gradient (corresponding to losses from the future).
-We need to also pass back the hidden state which is detached (to save memory and computation time) but also has `retain_grad=True` to allow future gradients to unroll backwards to the hidden state (normally they wouldn't). __MAKE SURE TO RUN THIS BEFORE YOU CALL `loss.backward()`__
+We need to also pass back the hidden state which is detached (to save memory and computation time) but also has `retain_grad=True` to allow future gradients to unroll backwards to the hidden state (normally they wouldn't). __MAKE SURE TO RUN THIS AFTER `loss.backward(retain_graph=True)` AND BEFORE `optimizer.step()`__ we need to retain the graph so the synthesizer can use it (don't worry the synthesizer will free it).

 ```python
 # INSIDE TRAINING LOOP